-All USD Federal Work-Study employees are assigned a pay rate of \$13.00 per hour.
-This is considered job classification "A".
-For 2020/2021, "B" classified jobs will be paid \$13.00, "C" classified jobs will be \$13.50, and "D" classified jobs will be \$14.00.
-Level "G" is reserved for Graduate Student Assistants.
+All USD Federal Work-Study employees are assigned a pay rate of \$14.00 per hour.
+For 2021/2022, undergraduate FWS Pay Rates will be \$14.00, \$14.50, and \$15.00 per hour.
+The Graduate FWS Pay Rate will be \$16.00.
 Some jobs may require a higher level or skills and/or responsibilities.
 In these situations, Supervisors may request a higher job classification for a student.

-Level "C" is reserved for students with supervisory roles and increased responsibilities.
-Level "D" is reserved for students who have specialized training, experience, and skills (for example, a certification to teach a yoga class).
-Promotions to the Level "D" pay rate must be approved by the Student Employment Center.
+The \$14.50 per hour pay rate is reserved for students with supervisory roles and increased responsibilities.
+The \$15.00 per hour pay rate is reserved for students who have specialized training, experience, and skills (for example, a certification to teach a yoga class).
+Promotions to the \$15.00 per hour pay rate must be approved by the Student Employment Center.

-The City of San Diego Minimum Wage will increase to \$14.00 per hour, effective January 1, 2021.
+The City of San Diego Minimum Wage will increase to \$15.00 per hour, effective January 1, 2022.
 Please review the tables below for additional information.

-Federal Work-Study Pay Levels
+Federal Work-Study Pay Levels (until December 31, 2021)

-(until December 31, 2020)
+Pay Rate Notes Pay Rate Not

-Pay Level Pay Rate Notes Α \$13.00 Entry-Level Work/First-Year Students В \$13.00 С \$13.50 Students with Supervisory Roles & increased responsibilities D \$14.00 Students with specialized training/certifications G \$15.00 Graduate Students Only
+\$14.00 Entry-Level Work/First-Year Students \$14.50 Students with Supervisory Roles & increased responsibilities \$15.00 Students with specialized training/certifications (Must be approved by the Student Employment Center) \$16.00 Graduate Students Only

-Federal Work-Study Pay Levels
+Federal Work-Study Pay Levels (effective January 1, 2022)

-(effective January 1, 2021)
+Pay Rate Notes

-Pay Level Pay Rate Notes А \$14.00 Entry-Level Work/First-Year Students В \$14.00 С \$14.50 Students with Supervisory Roles & increased responsibilities D \$15.00 Students with specialized training/certifications G \$16.00 Graduate Students Only
+\$15.00 Entry-Level Work/First-Year Students \$15.50 Students with Supervisory Roles & increased responsibilities \$16.00 Students with specialized training/certifications (Must be approved by the Student Employment Center) \$17.00 Graduate Students Only